Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Introduction

+There are rich results on the symmetry and number of relative equilibria in $(1+N)$-body and vortex problems with $N=3$ and $N=4$.
+Corbera et al \cite{corbera2011central} provide a condition on the infinitesimal masses in the $(1+3)$-body problem to get symmetric configurations.
+It is the same condition for the infinitesimal circulations given in \cite{barry2016existence} for the $(1+3)$-vortex problem.
+Bifurcations of symmetric relative equilibria in the $(1+3)$-body problem are described by Corbera et al \cite{corbera2015bifurcation} and Chen et al \cite{chen2023symmetric}, while rigorous counting of the number of relative equilibria is done by Tsai in \cite{tsai2016counting}.
+Tsai also rigorously counts the number of relative equilibria in the $(1+3)$-vortex problem in \cite{tsai2017numbers}, improving on results in \cite{hoyer2014bifurcations}.

+Albouy and Fu \cite{albouy2009relative} classify all relative equilbria in the $(1+4)$-body problem with four identical infinitesimal masses as squares, kites , and an isosceles trapezoid.
+Equivalent numerical results for the $(1+4)$-vortex problem are given in \cite{barry2012relative}.
+Oliveria \cite{oliveira2013symmetry}, Deng et al \cite{deng2019symmetric}, and Deng et al \cite{deng2022symmetry} extend these results for unequal infinitesimal masses and classify symmetry of configurations by whether the line of symmetry contains any of the infinitesimal masses.
+They described and find configurations that are similar to the kites, squares, and isosceles trapezoids described in this paper.

+Also of note, in many of these papers (\cite{albouy2009relative,long2002four,perez2007convex,lee2009central,oliveira2019stability,marchesin2019global,cabral2000stability,barry2012relative,ohsawa2024nonlinear}), the circulations or masses of the point objects are assumed to be in a some fixed ratio such that the set of parameters can be given by a one-dimensional set.
+In this paper and in \cite{barry2016existence}, we give noteworthy examples of vortex configurations with a two-parameter family of circulations.

-The remainder of the introduction summaries the necessary definitions and theorems about relative equilibria in the $(1+N)$-vortex problem, defines the different types of symmetric configurations, and gives a brief background of the techniques from algebraic geometry used to prove the results in this paper.
-The following sections consider the four types of symmetric configurations: the $(1+4)$-gon, kites, rectangles, and trapezoids with three equal sides.
-Assuming the type of symmetry given, the necessary ratios of the circulation parameters for the infinitesimal vortices are proved, and any restrictions on the positions of the vortices around the unit circle are given.
+The remainder of the introduction summarizes the necessary definitions and theorems about relative equilibria in the $(1+N)$-vortex problem, defines the different types of symmetric configurations, and gives a brief background of the techniques from algebraic geometry used to prove the results in this paper.
+The following sections consider the four types of symmetric configurations: the $(1+4)$-gon, rectangles, trapezoids with three equal sides, and kites.
+Assuming the type of symmetry given, the necessary ratios of the circulation parameters for the infinitesimal vortices are proved, as well as any restrictions on the positions of the vortices around the unit circle.